HEKPYTO/HEKPYTO/readme.md

 - **Machine Learning and AI**: 🤖🧠 I'm delving deeper into the realms of Machine Learning and Artificial Intelligence.
 Exploring algorithms, models, and applications that can transform raw data into intelligent insights.

-- **Game Development**: 🎮 I'm also exploring the fascinating world of game development.
-Learning about game engines, mechanics, and the creative process of bringing virtual worlds to life.
+- **Web Development**: 💻 I'm also exploring the dynamic realm of web development.
+Delving into front-end and back-end technologies, understanding web frameworks, and mastering the art of crafting interactive and responsive web applications.

 - **Linux Distros**: 🐧 With a curious mind for technology, I'm experimenting with various Linux distributions.
 Exploring their unique features, command-line tools, and the freedom they offer.